jenigamracy/dotfiles/README.md

 # dotfiles

-./setup.sh - Creates symlinks to the dotfiles.
+`./setup.sh` - Create symlinks to the dotfiles.